lrr-capital/lrr-capital/research.md

 ---
 # Research

-We'll be posting our equity research here.
-Be sure to check back in the coming weeks to stay updated on our latest insights.
+Explore some of our equity research below.
+Be sure to check back regularly to stay updated on our latest insights.
 Note that this is not an exhaustive record of our positions.

 ## Long: Leonardo S.p.A.

-Wasim Rahaman | 07.24.20
+*Wasim Rahaman | 07.24.20*

 Leonardo S.p.A. is an Italian aerospace & defense manufacturer.